microsoftgraph/microsoft-graph-docs-contrib/concepts/outlook-send-mail-from-other-user.md

 ---
 title: "Send Outlook messages from another user"
-description: "Learn how to leverage Send As and Send On Behalf Of permissions to send Outlook messages as another user or shared mailbox in Microsoft Graph."
+description: "Use Send As and Send On Behalf Of permissions to send Outlook messages as another user or shared mailbox in Microsoft Graph."
 author: "jasonjoh"
 localization_priority: Priority
 ms.prod: "outlook"